State Amplification Subject To Masking Constraints: Special discrete memoryless channel models

 over all possible $p(x|s)$.
 This outer-bound region follows from Proposition~\ref{thm:Rout1}.
 We evaluate the regions above in terms of the channel parameters as follows.
 Let $\Prob\{X=1\}=\alpha$.
 Then,

 where $H(\cdot,\cdot,\cdot)$ is the ternary entropy function, $H(\cdot)$ is the binary entropy function, and $\otimes$ is the binary convolution given by $p\otimes q = p(1-q)+q(1-p)$.
 The numerical results are given in Fig.~\ref{fig:SimMemDef}.
 The regions are truncated with $R_l\leq H(S)$ as any $R_l>H(S)$ is trivially achievable.
-We note that, the coded region is potentially larger than its un-coded counterparts even when we only compute a subset of the coded achievable region.
-This shows the enhancement provided by sending a refinement of the state sequence over the channel.
+We note that, the coded region is potentially larger than its uncoded counterparts even when we only compute a subset of the coded achievable region.
+This shows the gains that can be leveraged by the proposed scheme, i.e., sending a refinement of the state sequence over the channel.